 For more information about scheduling a tour, upcoming workshops, and arranging a customized training, please contact:

 - Kelly Twibell, Child Development Demonstration Lecturer, Early Childhood Laboratory, 530-752-6239, email@example.com

 The heart of our education program is the course we teach on site, Communication and Interaction with Young Children (HDE 140).
-Fifty students each term enroll to learn about infants, toddlers and preschoolers by working as student caregivers in our ECL classrooms while they also attend accompanying lectures and discussions and write observations based on their experiences and readings.
+Fifty students each quarter enroll to learn about infants, toddlers and preschoolers by working as student caregivers in our ECL classrooms while they also attend accompanying lectures and discussions and write observations based on their experiences and readings.
 Working in caregiving roles with the children enriches their educational experience while enabling the ECL to offer highly individualized care and education to the program's children.

 Questions concerning demonstration or observation opportunities can be directed to the CCFS Director.

 Those interested in designing or implementing an outreach program at the CCFS or at the Eichhorn Family House can download the Application Forms.
 Questions concerning outreach opportunities can be directed to the Chairperson of the CCFS Advisory Committee.

 - CCFS Director: Janet Thompson: 530-754-4000, firstname.lastname@example.org

 General inquiries can be directed to the CCFS Administrative Assistant: